23 min read

 While the majority of Head Chefs across the world are still male, many famous female Chefs are killing it in the food scene.
 In this post, we look at the best female Chefs, those who've achieved extraordinary success throughout their careers.

 The first known US cookbook, American Cookery, was written by Amelia Simmons in 1796.
-Her book used terms Americans are familiar with and included ingredients that are readily available across the country.
+Her book used terms familiar to Americans and included ingredients readily available nationwide.

 Another female culinary expert, Fannie Farmer, invented measuring cups and spoons and created a standard for measurement.
 Her The Fannie Farmer Cookbook, originally published as The Boston Cooking-School Cook Book, has always been in print.